Chapter 5: Real-time MRMS Visualization

 from matplotlib.colors import Normalize

-About MRMS¶
+pn.extension()🌧️ About MRMS¶

 The Multi-Radar/Multi-Sensor System (MRMS) produces products for public infrastructure, weather forecasts and warnings, aviation, and numerical weather prediction.
-It provides high spatial (1-km) and temporal (2-min) resolution radar products at 31 vertical levels, and ingests data from numerous sources (including radar networks across the US and Canada, surface and upper air observations, lightning detection systems, satellite observations, and forecast models)1
+It provides high spatial (1-km) and temporal (2-min) resolution radar products at 31 vertical levels, and ingests data from numerous sources (including radar networks across the US and Canada, surface and upper air observations, lightning detection systems, satellite observations, and forecast models)1.

-The Amazon Web Services Simple Storage Service (AWS S3) is cloud-based object storage service.
+The Amazon Web Services Simple Storage Service (AWS S3) is a cloud-based object storage service.
 Through a public-private partnership with the National Oceanic and Atmospheric Administration (NOAA)'s Open Data Dissemination Program (NODD), NOAA is able to store multiple petabytes of open-access earth science data on AWS S3, including the MRMS dataset.
 This allows users to quickly and freely access MRMS data in real-time (with an update frequency of two minutes) without having to download the data to their personal systems.

 Because of this partnership, we can access the data as an anonymous client -- no login required!